Reading time: 5 minutes

 Not only does adding to your super earlier in your working life make the most of compounding, but it also means you won’t run up against contribution limits later in life as you scramble to give your super a last-minute boost.

-Using the government’s Moneysmart retirement planner calculator, we estimate that if she relies on her employer’s SG payments and makes no additional contributions, she can expect a final retirement balance of $648,445 at age 67.
-This would provide annual retirement income of $44,332 up to age 90.
-(Note: Use the link to the calculator above to check the assumptions used for cost of living increases and investment returns.
-You can alter these to suit.)
+Using ASIC’s Moneysmart Retirement planner calculator, we estimate that if she relies on her employer’s SG payments and makes no additional contributions, she can expect a final retirement balance of $684,340 at age 67.
+This is estimated to provide annual retirement income of $59,103 up to age 92, including a part-Age Pension in later years.

 Age 30, salary $100,000, super balance $50,000, retire at 67